shirish93/shirish93.github.io/_posts/2024-01-01-leadership-styles.md

 #### Technical Leadership

-A technical leader bedazzles with their technical skills, quick-wittedness, ability to come to anybody's assitance at a moment's notice and immediacy in identifying the issue at hand.
+A technical leader bedazzles with their technical skills, quick-thinking, ability to come to anybody's assitance at a moment's notice and immediacy in identifying the issue at hand.
 They gain respect by their sharpened skills in their field of expertise, and inspire others because of their sheer intelligence, work ethic and competence.
 The followers want to become them, be even tenth as effective and productive as they are.
 They might not be great at vision-setting or inspiring, or helping at a personal level, but it doesn't matter, because their technical expertise trumps all.

 * **Key Attributes:** Deep technical expertise, problem-solving skills, driving project execution.
 * **Strengths:** Builds trust through competence, delivers results efficiently, ensures technical solutions are sound.